hatredholder/DRF-To-Do-List/README.md

 # DRF-To-Do-List

-A simple to-do list made with Django and Django REST Framework.
+A simple to-do list made to practice Django REST Framework.

 Functionality: Add a new Task; Edit a Task; Delete a Task.